Ojós

 Ojós (/es/) is a municipality in the autonomous community of Murcia in southeastern Spain.
-It is located in the south-west of the north-eastern quarter of the region and has an area of 45.3 km ^{2} and shares borders with Blanca at its north, Ulea at its north-east, Villanueva del Río Segura at its East, Campos del Río at is south-west and Ricote at its north-west.
+It is located in the northern half of the region, has an area of 45.3 km ^{2} and shares borders with Blanca at its north, Ulea at its north-east, Villanueva del Río Segura at its East, Campos del Río at is south-west and Ricote at its north-west.
 The municipality was inhabited by 500 people in 2019.